KarlMeierMattern/Full-Stack/JS-notes.md

 - The `.getFullYear()` method of the `Date` object returns a number which represents the year for the provided date.
 - The `.getHours()` method of the `Date` object returns a number between 0 and 23.
 This represents the hour for the provided date, where 0 is midnight and 23 is 11 p.m.
 - The `.getMinutes()` method of the `Date` object returns a number between 0 and 59 which represents the minutes for the provided date.
+> [!NOTE]
-- In JavaScript, the change event is used to detect when the value of an HTML element has changed:
+> In JavaScript, the change event is used to detect when the value of an HTML element has changed:

 		element.addEventListener("change", () => {
   		});